j-be/AutoBim/README.md

 ## Troubleshooting

-### Works fine on the first corner, display says `ok. moving to next` but nothing happens
+### Works fine on the first (or first and second corner), display says `ok. moving to next` but nothing happens

-Most likely that means the printer cannot reach the point because it would move beyond the `X_MAX_POS` set in the firmware.
-For most builds this will default to `X_BED_SIZE`, but on most printers it should be possible to raise this a little bit, e.g. for an Ender 3 Pro this can be set to 245 as it can easily move the nozzle 10mm left of the bed.
-It won't ever print there - that's what `X_BED_SIZE` is for - but moving there, e.g. for probing, is fine.
+Most likely that means the printer cannot reach the point set in *Points to probe* because it would need move beyond what it considers to be its moving range.
+This is a feature known as "software endstops" in Marlin.

+For your X axis, the most likely issue is `X_MAX_POS` set in the firmware.
+For most builds this will default to `X_BED_SIZE`, but on most printers it should be possible to raise this a little bit, e.g. on my Ender 3 Pro this can be set to 245 as it can easily move the nozzle 10mm left of the bed.
+It won't ever print there - that's what `X_BED_SIZE` is for - but moving there temporarily, e.g. for probing, is fine.
+The same applies to `Y`, but I did not have the need to alter that yet (will update here if I ever do).

+Another reason could be, that `PROBING_MARGIN` in your firmware is set to something, that makes no sense.
+E.g. I heard Ender 6 stock firmware seems to set `Y_BED_SIZE` to 260, the bed is 290 in depth, and Creality - in there infinite wisdom - still seems to have decided to apply an additional `PROBING_MARGIN` of 30.
+This effectively makes 230 the maximum usable Y coordinate for probing.

 As to why the plugin doesn't react to this condition: At least on my machine there is no indication on the log, that the printer can't do what it was told.
 I get an `ok`, which I find misleading at least.
 If you have an idea on how to catch this error, which doesn't involve timing the response time on a `G30`, feel free to open an issue for that.

+I found the following sequence in OctoPrint's Terminal to work well.
+Assuming you'd like to find the maximum `Y` value:

+* `G28`; Home the printer
+* `G0 Z20`; Raise hotend to Z=20 to avoid collisions while moving
+* `G30 X30 Y195`; Tell printer to probe X=30 Y=195
+  * If printer doesn't move try `G30 X30 Y190`
+  * If printer moves try `G30 X30 Y192`
+* ... and so on, until you found the maximum Y value
+* Take that value and use it as the upper Y value in *Points to probe*

 Also, please check out if #2 sounds like a good solution to the problem, and give it a thumbs up or thumbs down respectively.
 Please don't comment to `+1`, I'd appreciate it.